I found an animal… What do I do now?

 Oiled or dirty wildlife is best wrapped in a towel with only their head protruding so they cannot preen and end up ingesting whatever product is on their feathers or fur.
 Pack them securely into a cardboard box so they cannot move, cover the box, keep in a quiet, warm place and call a wildlife hospital where they will receive proper washing and treatment.

-Orphaned ducklings can easily be placed with other duck families but in most cases they must be placed with the same species of duck.
-Medicine River specializes in fostering orphaned waterfowl and can relocate the orphans for you.
-Orphaned ducklings are extremely “stressy” and must not be handled or played with.
+Orphaned goslings can easily be placed with other goose families but in most cases they must be placed with the same size goslings.
+Orphaned ducklings and goslings are extremely “stressy” and must not be handled or played with.
 Keep them in a small box with a towel and a heat source to snuggle into.
 Never give them a large pan of water to swim in.
 When they are stressed they may lose their waterproofing if put in water and when they get wet and cold, death is very likely.

 Cat Caught Birds